-The Rho LT by Arc’teryx is an outstanding, extremely durable and versatile base layer for women.
+The Rho LT by Arc’teryx is an outstanding, extremely durable and versatile option for women.

 It can be worn year-round, as a base layer during colder months or as a stand alone top during warmer times of the year, making its stash pocket a useful addition.

-The Rho LT is thicker than most synthetic base layers and features a comfortable, soft fleece interior.
-Not only does this make wicking highly effective, it also makes the Rho LT one of the warmest synthetic base layers around.
+The Rho LT is thicker than most synthetic options and features a comfortable, soft fleece interior.
+Not only does this make wicking highly effective, it also makes the Rho LT one of the warmest synthetic options around.

 So much so that while you may want to wear it as a stand-alone top, when the temperatures rise, it is less suitable for high intensity exercise.

 Otherwise, this is an excellent choice for year-round use, that will last for many years, validating the somewhat expensive price tag.

 While synthetic fabrics do not have the same odor resistance as wool, the Rho LT is reasonably good in resisting odor buildup as far as synthetics go.
 However, after a long period of ownership and plenty of use, you may find that odors do start to become increasingly difficult to remove.

 However, as the Rho LT is a great companion throughout the year, you’re sure to get plenty of use out of it.
 Its comfortable, relaxed fit makes it a great go-to base layer over winter months.